lynnfaraday/aresmush.com/_root/tutorials/config/idle.md

 Since special characters may not log in often, you can exempt certain roles from the idle sweep.
 There are two ways to do this.
 The first way is to list a number of roles.
 For example, this would make everyone with the builder, admin or guest role exempt from the idle sweep:

-    idle_exempt_roles:
     - admin
     - builder
     - guest

 If you want more fine-tuned control - e.g. only exempting certain admins and not all of them, you could create a special `idle_exempt` role and assign it only to specific people who are exempt from the idle policy.

+## idle_category

+When characters are idled out, an annnouncement is posted to the forum.
+You can configure which category they go to.
+Making it a forum that doesn't exist will effectively disable the welcome post.

 ## Idle Sweep Reminder

 Since idle sweeps must be done manually, the idle system will periodically create a staff job to remind you to do it.
 There are several settings related to this reminder:

 `monthly_reminder_cron` - This cron job controls when the reminder happens.
 By default it's monthly.
-See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/configuring-cron) for help if you want to change this.
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/config/configuring-cron) for help if you want to change this.

 `monthly_reminder_title` - The reminder's job title.